strigoimort/strigoimort/README.md

 ---

 ## About Me

+Passionate about building data-driven solutions for maritime and operational systems.
 🌱 Currently learning JavaScript
 🤖 Interested in Supply Chain and Data-Driven Projects
 🤝 Open to collaboration as a Supply Chain or Demand Planner